aditi17goel/Personal-Voice-Assistant-using-Python/README.md

 # Personal_Voice_Assistant_Using_Python

-A project to build a voice assistant using Python.
-The voice assistant interacts with the humans to perform basic tasks.

-### About Breezy :
+### About Q2 :

-Breezy is a personal voice assistant service built using Python.
+Q2 is a personal voice assistant service built using Python.
 It can understand human speech and perform basic task designed by the client.

-When the user specify the appropriate trigger words, Breezy gets activated and executes the user commands.
+When the user specify the appropriate trigger words, Q2 gets activated and executes the user commands.

 ### The implemented Voice assistant can perform the following tasks: